 Return on capital employed

-The pre-tax profit of the rolling 12 month period with the addition of financial expenses in percent of the average (last four quarters) capital employed.
+The pre-tax profit of the rolling 12 months period with the addition of financial expenses in percent of the average (last four quarters) capital employed.
 The measurement is used to measure capital efficiency and to allocate capital for new investments and show the Group’s earning capacity independent of financing.

 Return on equity

-The profit of the rolling 12 month period attributable to shareholders of shares in the parent company divided by the average (last four quarters) equity attributable to shareholders of shares in the parent company.
+The profit of the rolling 12 months period attributable to shareholders in parent company divided by the average (last four quarters) equity attributable to shareholders of shares in the parent company.
 The measurement is used to create efficient business and a rational capital structure and show how the Group has increased shareholders’ equity.